JohnnyKingsman/node.js-project/presentation.md

 ### Benefits

-- Increased security: no need to transmit passwords over the network.
+- Increased security: No need to transmit passwords over the network.
 - Convenient and efficient for automated processes.

 ---